Giymo11/TiniBot/README.md

 * `!mal <anime|manga> <name>` - Gives you some information about the anime / manga
 * `!bofh` - Gives you some Bastard Operator from Hell excuses
 * `!setchar <char>` - Changes the Command Prefix (`!`) to the parameter
+* `!youtube <url>` - Plays the Youtube Video in the sound channel in which the currently is (Live Streams are currently not supported)
+* `!radio <url>` - Uses FFMPEG to decode the audio stream and plays the audio in the sound channel of the user

 Wishlist
 -----------------